SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

    * - ``response_time_sec``
      -

-When examining your Health-Check log through the result pane, in addition to the metric output log, your initial valid range configuration is displayed along with the location of your exported log file.
+Besides presenting the metric outputs, the result pane also showcases your initial metric range configuration and provides the location of your exported log file.

 Health-Check Category Specifications
 ========================================